 In November 2009, the Company sold an aggregate of \$100.0 million principal amount of 4.50% Convertible Senior Notes due 2014 (the "Notes").
-The Notes, which are senior unsecured obligations of JAKKS, pay cash interest semi-annually at a rate of 4.50% per annum and will mature on November 1, 2014.
-The conversion rate will initially be 63.2091 shares of JAKKS common stock per \$1,000 principal amount of notes (equivalent to an initial conversion price of approximately \$15.82 per share of common stock), subject to adjustment in certain circumstances.
+The Notes, which are senior unsecured obligations of the Company, pay cash interest semi-annually at a rate of 4.50% per annum and will mature on November 1, 2014.
+The initial conversion rate is 63.2091 shares of JAKKS common stock per \$1,000 principal amount of notes (equivalent to an initial conversion price of approximately \$15.82 per share of common stock), subject to adjustment in certain circumstances.
+As a result of the cash dividend of \$0.10 per share declared by the Board of Directors payable October 3, 2011, the new conversion rate will be 63.5950 shares of JAKKS common stock per \$1,000 principal amount of notes (or approximately \$15.72 per share).
 Prior to August 1, 2014, holders of the Notes may convert their Notes only upon specified events.
 Upon conversion, the Notes may be settled, at the Company's election, in cash, shares of its common stock, or a combination of cash and shares of its common stock.
 Holders of the Notes may require the Company to repurchase for cash all or some of their Notes upon the occurrence of a fundamental change (as defined).

-In accordance with ASC 470-20, "Debt with Conversion and Other Options," the Company allocated \$13.7 million of the \$100.0 million principal amount of the Notes to the equity component, which represents a discount to the debt and is being amortized into interest expense through November 1, 2014.
-Interest expense associated with the amortization of the equity component was \$0.7 million and \$0.7 million in the three months ended March 31, 2010 and 2011, respectively.
+In accordance with ASC 470-20, "Debt with Conversion and Other Options," the Company allocated \$13.7 million of the \$100.0 million principal amount of the Notes to the equity component, which represents a discount to the debt and is being amortized to interest expense through November 1, 2014.
+Interest expense associated with the amortization of the equity component was \$0.7 million and \$0.7 million in the three months ended September 30, 2010 and 2011, respectively, and \$2.0 million and \$2.0 million for the nine months ended September 30, 2010 and 2011, respectively.